Department of English Directory

 Tohe has written and co-authored five books.
 She is the Navajo Nation Poet Laureate for 2015-2019.

-Tompkins specializes in contemporary Latin American literature and film.
-She is launching a study abroad program in Buenos Aires for summer 2018.
+Tompkins specializes in Latin American literature and cultural production, theory and film.
+She leads the new online Spanish Translation Certificate and runs a very successful summer abroad program in Buenos Aires, Argentina.

 Voaden's areas of specialization includes the writings of medieval women visionaries, hagiography, and late-14th century English literature.